top of page

 1. Chair.
 The Chair shall preside at all business meetings of the Association and shall be charged with the general supervision of the Association.
 In his or her absence, the Chair is responsible for providing a substitute from the Board of Directors to preside at the meeting.

 2. Secretary.
-The Secretary shall keep a record of the proceedings of all meetings of the Association and shall submit these minutes for approval at the following meeting; a copy of the minutes shall be provided to the Chair and Association records and posted on the Association website after any approved corrections.
-In his or her absence, the secretary is responsible for providing a substitute from the Association membership to take minutes.
+The Secretary shall keep a record of the proceedings of all meetings of the Association and shall submit these minutes for approval at the following meeting; a copy of the minutes shall be provided to the Chair and Association records.
+In his or her absence, the Secretary is responsible for providing a substitute from the Association membership to take minutes.
 The Secretary shall also ensure that all official communications and notifications ordered by the Association or Board are carried out.

 Section 2 - Directors